 Non-urgent messages to the Institute’s main phone number (609) 429-0734 will be returned within 48 hours, and emails to firstname.lastname@example.org will be responded to even quicker.
 A phone number will be provided so that, in the case of true emergencies, a member of the Paideia core staff may be reached at any time, day or night.
 Please remember that Greece is 7 hours ahead of Eastern Standard Time.
 Please try to avoid calling after 11pm Greek time except in emergencies.

-We invite all admitted students and their parents also to join the Living Greek in Greece High School 2018 Facebook Group, which will provide a handy way for admitted students to be in touch pre-departure, and for parents to glimpse some of the fun while we are in Greece.
-The housing facility is equipped with wireless internet.
+We invite all admitted students and their parents also to join the Living Greek in Greece High School 2019 Facebook Group, which will provide a handy way for admitted students to be in touch pre-departure, and for parents to glimpse some of the fun while we are in Greece.
+The housing facilities are equipped with wireless internet.

 Health, Well Being, and Insurance